 Loretto Housing is committed to creating thriving spaces where our customers feel safe and are proud to live, however, we recognise that there are times when issues arise that can challenge this.
 There are certain actions, activities and behaviours undertaken which can compromise good neighbourhood management and impact how individuals feel about where they live.
 If not managed appropriately this can have a detrimental impact on the community and the desirability of a neighbourhood.

-Based on our experience of the types of neighbourhood management concerns raised by customers, we have categorised these within two main heading types - noise (non-antisocial behaviour) and environmental issues.
+Based on our experience of the types of neighbourhood management concerns raised by customers, we have categorised these within two main heading types - noise (non-antisocial behaviour) and environmental issues to demonstrate the types of concerns that can arise between neighbours and within neighbouroods.
 These are outlined below with some examples of the type of activity we see reported: